leithdm/lethalapps/README.md

 **The Header** includes:

 - **Site Logo**: created using Photoshop, this allows the user to instantly recognise the companies brand.
 - **Navigation Bar**: allows the users to navigate through the site in an easy and intuitive way.
-Fully responsive, and includes a 'Get in Touch' button emphasising the site owners primary requirement of engaging customers.
+Fully responsive, with a burger-bun for smaller devices.
+- **'Get In Touch'**: a 'Get in Touch' button that allows the user to instantly fill out a Contact form.
+This button is highly visible at all times on the fixed navbar.

 **The Footer** includes: